api3dao/signed-api/packages/airnode-feed/README.md

    is also ignored by git.
 3. Set the `NODARY_API_KEY` inside the secrets file.
 Ask someone from development team for the key.
 4. `cp .env.example .env` - To copy the example environment variables.
 Optionally change the defaults.
-5. `pnpm run dev` - To run the pusher.
-This step assumes already running signed API as specified in the `pusher.json` configuration.
+5. `pnpm run dev` - To run the Airnode feed.
+This step assumes already running signed API as specified in the `airnode-feed.json` configuration.

 ### Testing